Dubes/personal-blog/src/content/2026-03-13-impressions-first-2-weeks-at-inxm.md

 ## LLMs -- Lazy Lying Maniacs
 Agentic AI assistants really accelerate my work, but I need to look carefully at what they do.
 They have wowed me, but also frustrated me greatly, sometimes within a span of 15 minutes.

-They can be lazy.
+They can be _lazy_.
 "Oh, that test is failing, you know what, let's delete it".

-They can lie to your face, very confidently.
+They can _lie_ to your face, very confidently.
 "No, Azure can't do that.
 You are wrong".
 When I send them to the Azure documentation, they at least apologize.

-They can be maniacs.
+They can be _maniacs_.
 They agree to everything you asked them to do, and to the guardrails they should follow, but every now and then, they still yolo it and try to git force-push their nonsense.

 I also hate the fact that they respond well to threats.
-I have spent decades trying to improve my non-violent communication skills.
+I have spent decades trying to improve my [nonviolent communication](https://www.cnvc.org/) skills.
 Threats and shouting are things I never want to see in any workplace.
 But if me threatening Claude makes it do what I had set it to do, I fear that the behavior will be reinforced in my brain.

 Do not get me wrong, they are still amazing and very valuable.
 But human oversight is very much needed, even for trivial tasks.
 I need to learn how to micromanage these agents.
 Again, that is a skill I do not possess and have always hated.